cj-mills/christianjmills/_posts/2021-3-21-How-to-Flip-an-Image-With-a-Compute-Shader.md

 ## Conclusion

-That is one method to efficiently crop images on the GPU in Unity.
-As mentioned earlier, this method can be adapted to crop different parts of the image.
-You can do so by changing the values for the `Graphics.CopyTexture()` method to adjust what part of the source image gets copied and where in the target image it gets copied to.
+That is one approach to efficiently flip images on the GPU in Unity.
+As demonstrated above, the operations can be combined in different ways to rotate the image as well.